Data

 Operational Risk Management

-A DPO’s responsibility is to help a business avoid risks that could cause a breach of data privacy.
-Having knowledge of information security is required.
-This should be indicated by prior experience or a certain educational standard.
+A DPO’s responsibility is to help a business avoid risks that could cause a breach of data privacy, especially when sensitive data is involved.

 IT and Computer Science Skills